Get 80% off your plan for your first 3 months*

 Disadvantages of fund accounting

-• Increased administrative work: separate records and reports for each fund
+• Increased administrative work: maintain separate records and reports for each fund

-• Higher time investment: more detailed tracking and reporting requirements
+• Higher time investment: track and report more detailed information

-• Limited financial overview: fund separation can obscure overall organizational health
+• Limited financial overview: navigate fund separation that can obscure overall organizational health

-• Complex reporting: multiple financial statements instead of consolidated views
+• Complex reporting: manage multiple financial statements instead of consolidated views

 Using fund accounting software

-• Professional CPA: expert guidance for complex compliance requirements
+• Professional Certified Public Accountant (CPA): get expert guidance for complex compliance requirements

-• Accounting software: automated tracking and reporting (like Xero)
+• Accounting software: automate tracking and reporting with tools like Xero

-• Combined approach: software for daily operations, CPA for oversight and compliance
+• Combined approach: use software for daily operations and a CPA for oversight and compliance

-• Automated fund allocation: reduces manual entry errors
+• Automated fund allocation: reduce manual entry errors

-• Streamlined reporting: generates required financial statements automatically
+• Streamlined reporting: generate required financial statements automatically

-• Multi-fund tracking: manages multiple funding sources simultaneously
+• Multi-fund tracking: manage multiple funding sources simultaneously

 This approach saves time while maintaining the accuracy required for donor and regulatory compliance.